 Note 5D has previously been limited to asset-backed securities.
 The note has been expanded to encompass SSAP No. 26 and SSAP No. 21 for non-bond debt securities and residuals when disclosures are consistent.

-D. Asset-Backed Securities
+D. Debt Securities and Residual Interests

-For asset-backed securities, disclose the following:

-(1) Descriptions of sources used to determine prepayment assumptions.
+(1) All securities within the scope of SSAP No. 43—Asset-Backed Securities and as applicable to non-bond debt securities in scope of SSAP No. 21—Other Admitted Assets, descriptions of sources used to determine prepayment assumptions.

-(2) All securities within the scope of SSAP No. 43—Asset-Backed Securities with a recognized other-than-temporary impairment, disclosed in the aggregate, classified on the basis for the other-than-temporary impairment:
+(2) All securities within the scope of SSAP No. 43—Asset-Backed Securities and non-bond debt securities in scope of SSAP No. 21—Other Admitted Assets with a recognized other-than-temporary impairment, disclosed in the aggregate, classified on the basis for the other-than-temporary impairment:

 Intent to sell.